JorgeFerrer/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 confusion among users.
 To fix this, those fields have been removed from the portlet instance set up and have been moved to Site Administration.

-The upgrade process will take care of making the necessary database chances, however if several portlet instances had different configurations only the first one will be preserved.
+The upgrade process will take care of making the necessary database changes, however if several portlet instances had different configurations only one will be preserved.
+Check the log generated in the console by the migration process to get accurate information on which configuration was chosen.

 For instance: if you have configured three bookmarks portlets where the mail configuration is the same you won't have any problem.
 But in case the three